Sangihe Islands

-The main islands of the group are, north to south, Sangir Besar (or Sangir Island), Siau (or Siao), Tahulandang, and Biaro.
+The main islands of the group are, north to south, Sangir Besar (or Sangir Island), Siau (or Siao), Tagulandang, and Biaro.
 The largest island is Sangir Besar and contains an active volcano, Mount Awu (1,320 m).
 Tahuna is the chief town and port, also hosting the islands' sole airport, Naha Airport.

-The area came under Dutch control in 1677, and became part of Indonesia when it declared independence from the Netherlands in 1945.
+The area came under Dutch control in 1677 and became part of Indonesia when it declared independence from the Netherlands in 1945.

 The Sangir language is spoken in the islands; this Austronesian language is also spoken in some islands in the Philippines, and on the extreme northern tip of Sulawesi.

 The Sangihe tectonic plate is named after the island arc and is very active.

-In 2007, the Sitaro Islands (named for its three largest islands - SIau island, TAgulandang island and BiaRO island) became a new regency by separation from the Sangihe Islands.
-The population for these island groups was 189,676 at the 2010 Census, comprising 126,133 in the Sangihe Islands Regency and 63,543 in the Sitaro Islands Regency.
+On 2 January 2007, the Sitaro Islands (named for Siau, Tagulandang, and Biaro Islands) became a new regency by separation from the Sangihe Islands.
+The population for these island groups was 189,676 at the 2010 Census, comprising 126,133 in the Sangihe Islands Regency and 63,543 in the Sitaro Islands Regency; the official estimate as of mid-2022 was 212,682, comprising 140,165 in the Sangihe Islands Regency and 72,517 in the Sitaro Islands Regency.

 Marore Island

 Marore Island is one of the coordinate points in the Sangihe Islands used to determine the baselines of Indonesia.
 15 years ago the practice of illegal fish bombing damaged the coral and mangrove ecosystems.
-In 2012, recovery of coral was observed, but not yet for mangrove.
+In 2012, recovery of coral was observed, but not yet for mangroves.